 Identifying the issue (s) is only part of understanding it.
 Understanding what an app needs to do requires research.
 Much of that research is internal and involves talking to (and learning from) the staff members, managers, and executives that will ultimately be an app’s core constituency.
 Doing that accomplishes two things.

-Second, understanding the unique issues, demands, functions and needs at hand allows for them all to be directly addressed.
+Secondly, they directly address the unique issues, demands, functions, and needs at hand by understanding them..
 It also allows the development team to understand the unique frustrations and challenges facing end users.
 Addressing these, particularly if an app will replace existing workflows (both official and rogue employee workarounds) is a big key to success.

 UX is king (and must be platform-specific)

 Saying that the user experience is important has been a staple of advice for years now, ever since the phrase consumerization-of-IT was coined.
 But, it’s standard advice because it is both true and it’s an understatement.

 By now, people are used to having a massive selection of apps for every task.
 Apple, Google, Microsoft, Facebook, Amazon, and countless others have raised the bar for user interface design and experience higher than it was even a few years ago.

 Nowadays, people expect a lot from all sorts of technology, whether it’s a phone app, a fitness tracker, a car, or even work-related apps.
 This means that any new piece of technology has to meet these high expectations.
 Custom apps face tough competition from countless well-designed apps available on the App Store, Google Play, or Windows Store.
 If a company develops an app that’s even remotely similar to an existing app, it can be challenging to stand out.
 Therefore, it’s crucial for companies to create unique apps that cater to their target audience’s specific needs.
 To do so, they must carefully plan and design their app to offer something different and better than what’s already available.